Find Trade Colleges

 Full Engineering-Related Fields at Western Michigan University Report

 The excellent bachelor’s degree programs at Eastern Michigan University helped the school earn the #4 place on this year’s ranking of the best engineering-related fields schools in Michigan.
-Located in the large suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.
+Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.

 While working on their Bachelor's Degree, engineering-related fields majors at Eastern Michigan accumulate an average of around $20,256 in student debt.